ProfJake/Assignment2/README.md

 7) Inside the tracker directory, run: npm pack

-then LOOK at the package.json file (cat package.json) and look at how
+then LOOK at the package.json file (cat package.json) and look at how npm has updated the "dependencies" member for us.
+You can go in and change the version number to 0.1.3 if you'd like

+8) Last, go update the driver to use the new version